ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 A year ago,
 I :doc:`asked </blog/2012/sep/20/help-fund-read-docs>` people to help cover the hosting costs of `Read the Docs`_.
 It was successful and the site has been funded ever since.
+That money never went to helping support other aspects of the site, including development, support, and advocacy.

 In that time,
-I have gone on to do a lot more to help improve documentation in the open source world.
+I have gone on to do a lot more to help improve the documentation world.
 I want to continue to do this work, with `your help`_.